Abhinav00077/Intelliread_final/README.md

    - Extract text from the PDF
    - Clean and preprocess the text
    - Split it into manageable chunks
+   - Create embeddings using TF-IDF (with fallback to neural embeddings)
    - Upload chunks to Pinecone vector database
    - Set up the question-answering system